codecaravan-hq/GEO/README.md

 **Follow these steps:**

 - **Fork this repo:** this will create a copy of it on your own Github account
-- **Then clone** this new personal version of the repo (you should now be on github.com/yourgithubusername/GEO, where 'yourgithubusername' is your Github username)
+- **Then clone** this new personal version of the repo (you should now be on github.com/yourgithubusername/GEO, where 'yourgithubusername' is your Github username).
+This is where you will write your code.
 - **Start working** and committing code.
+If you're creating an app with a JS framework like React, you should create it inside this new repo (navigate to the root folder with the command line, and create your app from there)
-If you're not sure you've done it right, test it with one simple change at first.
-Add 1-2 lines of code, commit and push, and then check that github.com/yourgithubusername/GEO reflects the change
+- Once you have your app set up, test that it works and that changes you make are showing.
+Make one simple change at first: Add 1-2 lines of code, commit and push, and then check that github.com/yourgithubusername/GEO reflects the change
-- When you're ready, **open a Pull Request** from your repo pointing to CodeCaravan's version
+- When you're ready to submit some work for feedback, **open a Pull Request** from your repo pointing to CodeCaravan's original version.

 If you have any trouble or questions, feel free to ask in the [#code-reviews channel on Discord](https://discord.gg/BdeBF5vz).